Neuroscience (NSC)

 NSC 6250 Skills for Effective Presentations (2 Credits)

-O. Ross (Fall) – The purpose of this course is to instruct students on critical presentation skills that can be applied to journal club, works-in-progress presentations, and future speaker opportunities.
+O. Ross, P. McLean, B. Clarkson (Fall) – The purpose of this course is to instruct students on critical presentation skills that can be applied to journal club, works-in-progress presentations, and future speaker opportunities.
 In addition, students will discuss how to critically evaluate published manuscripts and effectively communicate the findings in ways that will keep a journal club audience engaged and encourage discussion.
 Target audience is first year NSC track students, although it is open to all students.

 Grading: Sat / Unsat